phalcon-orphanage/docs/pl/reference/dispatching.rst

 Handling Not-Found Exceptions
 -----------------------------
 Using the :doc:`EventsManager <events>` it's possible to insert a hook point before the dispatcher throws an exception when the controller/action combination wasn't found:

 .. code-block:: php

     <?php

-    use Phalcon\Dispatcher,
+    use Phalcon\Dispatcher;
-        Phalcon\Mvc\Dispatcher as MvcDispatcher,
+    use Phalcon\Mvc\Dispatcher as MvcDispatcher;
-        Phalcon\Events\Manager as EventsManager,
+    use Phalcon\Events\Manager as EventsManager;
-        Phalcon\Mvc\Dispatcher\Exception as DispatchException;
+    use Phalcon\Mvc\Dispatcher\Exception as DispatchException;

-    $di->set('dispatcher', function () {
+    $di->setShared('dispatcher', function () {

         // Create an EventsManager
         $eventsManager = new EventsManager();